collapsed-stacks/startups/questions/3884/what-s-the-minimum-size-of-twitter-ad-audiences.md

 - tagged: `advertising`
 - score: 2

-<p>I'm trying to use Twitter Ads audiences to target some of my advertisements but all the audiences I created so far are too small.
-I tried searching Twitter's documentation but I couldn't find the minimum audience size.</p>
+I'm trying to use Twitter Ads audiences to target some of my advertisements but all the audiences I created so far are too small.
+I tried searching Twitter's documentation but I couldn't find the minimum audience size.

-<p>What's the minimum size?</p>
+What's the minimum size?

 ## Answer 3887